-We turn our attention to the descriptive version of this problem.
-As shown by Dimonte and Motto Ros, in $L$ it is possible to build a $\lambda$-coanalytic set that doesn't have the $\lambda\hyp\mathsf{PSP}$ via the set of $<_{L}$-minimal codes coding a well-ordering of order type $\alpha$ for each $\alpha<\lambda^{+}$.
-In this section we show that this set is still $\lambda$-coanalytic in the Dodd-Jensen core model $K^{\mathsf{DJ}}$.
-A similar argument as the one in Theorem \ref{12} shows that it does not have the $\lambda\hyp\mathsf{PSP}$ in $K^{\mathsf{DJ}}$, neither.
-By the weak covering property of $K^{\mathsf{DJ}}$, one can show the existence of such a set also in $V$ under the anti-large cardinal assumption of the non-existence of an inner model with a measurable cardinal.
-We will need the following preliminary lemmas.
+We now turn our attention to the descriptive version of this problem.
+As shown by Dimonte and Motto Ros, in $L$ it is possible to construct a $\lambda$-coanalytic set that doesn't have the $\lambda\hyp\mathsf{PSP}$.
+In this section, we show that the same occurs in the Dodd-Jensen core model.
+In fact, we prove a slightly stronger result: namely, that in $K^{\mathsf{DJ}}$ there exists a (lightface) $\lambda\hyp\Pi^1_1$ subset of ${}^{\lambda}2$ without the $\lambda\hyp\mathsf{PSP}$.
+We will need the following preliminary lemmas: